 The roof was redone with larch trusses, without central columns, and was covered with lead plates.

 On August 17, 1756, a tornado damaged the building, destroying its roof and uncovering it.

 The courts of justice were transferred from the palace in 1797, and the hall was opened for large popular gatherings, anniversaries and parties.

 The hall on the upper floor of the palace, known as il Salone, measures 81 meters in lenght, 27 meters in width and 27 meters in height.

-In the hall, there is a gigantic wooden horse, a Renaissance copy of the monument to Gattamelata by Donatello, which currently stands in the courtyard of the Basilica of Saint Anthony, and two Egyptian sphinxes brought in the 19th century by Giovan Battista Belzoni.
+Inside the hall, there is a gigantic wooden horse, a Renaissance copy of the Monument to Gattamelata by Donatello, which currently stands in the courtyard of the Basilica of Saint Anthony, and two Egyptian sphinxes brought in the 19th century by Giovan Battista Belzoni.